 Study the paths of your actor heroes, learn from them, but remember: Your path will be uniquely yours, one to find on your own initiative and in your own time and in your own way.
 Becoming an actor is not about becoming a copy of [fill in the blank with your favorite actor], it is rather to become your own unique force-to-be-reckoned-with!

-You become a better actor as you become more of yourself, is how I might put it.
+You become a better actor as you become more yourself, is how I might put it.

-As an actor, to become others, you must first become yourself.
+For an actor to become others, she must first become herself.
 Actors may appear to pretend to be someone else, but an actor must paint from an inner palette that is their honest own.
 This is why acting isn’t just a skill- it’s an art.